-A receding hairline will show some distinct symptoms.
-Symptoms may develop just after the end of puberty or anytime throughout adulthood.
+Symptoms of a receding hairline may begin to develop after the end of puberty or anytime throughout adulthood.

-There are many causes of a receding hairline.
+There are several causes of a receding hairline.

 Medications or treatments